maiyan09/Lab_Practice_Problem/CSE201_OOP1 (Mid+Final)/README.md

 University Java Exam Solutions
 ==============================

-This folder contains my solved Java programming questions from university midterm and final exams.
+This folder contains my solved Java programming questions from University of Asia Pacific midterm and final exams.
 Each file is named according to a specific pattern for easy identification of the class, semester, and question number.

 Naming Convention
 -----------------
 Each .java file follows the format:

     ClassNameSemesterYear_QuestionNumber